biuti/XplaneNoaaWeather/README.md

 > [!WARNING]
 > Be aware that using XP12 Real Weather as data source when flying online could give you outdated information.
 This means that ATC information, ATIS, runway in use and generally weather for any pilot not using XP12 could be different from what you expect looking at your data.
-Lately (XP12.05r1) Real Weather METAR is a lot improved compared to previous versions and almost always up-to-date.
+Lately (XP12.05r1 and above) Real Weather METAR is a lot improved compared to previous versions and almost always up-to-date.
 Anyway, be respectful of other users, you are the one using wrong data.

 ## Requirements
 - MacOS 10.14, Windows 7 and Linux kernel 4.0 and above
-- X-Plane 12.05b2 and above (not tested with previous versions)
+- X-Plane 12.0.9 and above (not tested with previous versions)
 - pbuckner's XPPython3 plugin:
 https://xppython3.readthedocs.io/en/latest/index.html
 - Python 3.10 and above:
 http://www.python.org/getit/

+> [!NOTE]
+> **Latest XPPython3 plugin version (4.3.0 and above) will contain all python needed libraries, so it won't be necessasry to install Python on the machine anymore.
+Read carefully XPPython3 plugin documentation**

 > [!IMPORTANT]
-> You need to download correct XPPython3 version according to your Python3 installed version!
+> **You need to download correct XPPython3 version according to your Python3 installed version!
 Read instructions.**

 **Wgrib2**: